SyncholisticMG/gh/chapter2/workspace.md

 Think of the scientist having  a spiritual contract to do that experiment, planned in the foetus of the womb, achieved through free will.
-In a structure scientific experiment like the ‘Spooky action at the distance’ you have 6 secs to think about your answer it could be a pre-imposed cognition because it is an experiment that is being recorded, re-observed by multiple people who are unentangled observers from the moment of the creation of the construct.
+In a structure scientific experiment like the ‘Spooky action at the distance’ you have 6 secs to think about your answer it could be a pre-imposed cognition because it's an experiment that is being recorded, re-observed by multiple people who are unentangled observers from the moment of the creation of the construct.
 It will be shown to other scientific people who repeat the experiment too.
-Therefore it is pre-imposed cognition through intuition.
+Therefore it's pre-imposed cognition through intuition.

 Q: Is there a greater DNA entanglement in families?
 Our DNA is entangled through the foetus of the womb planning opening a multitude of potentials omnidirectionally.
 There are plenty of people within a family that do not have a great connection to each other.
-It is really about the spiritual contract of the experience through the scientific revelation and reasoning of its purpose.
+It's really about the spiritual contract of the experience through the scientific revelation and reasoning of its purpose.

 Q: What about inventions that have been simultaneously published in different localities or not far apart?
-There is the DNA connective tissue entanglement but are those inventors with same ideas part of the soul sentient, soul family?
+There's the DNA connective tissue entanglement but are those inventors with same ideas part of the soul sentient, soul family?
 As mentioned earlier it all comes down to the foetus in the womb planning who is going to take a thought construct into direct manifestation?
 Who is there as an entangled or unentangled observer and who will eventually market it and when?
 Remember, not all parallel histories are exactly the same.
 There are many parallel histories in which Tesslar’s perception was a lot more prevalent than Bells.